-Color contacts: What you need to know
+Colour contacts: What you need to know

 Also, the size of your pupil is constantly changing to accommodate varying light conditions — so sometimes, like at night, your pupil may be larger than the clear center of the lens.
 In these instances, your vision may be affected slightly.

-Are color contact lenses safe?
+Are colour contact lenses safe?

-Just like regular contact lenses, color contacts are not bad for your eyes if you follow your eye care practitioner's instructions, particularly regarding how long you can wear your contacts and when you should replace your contacts.
+Just like regular contact lenses, colour contacts are not bad for your eyes if you follow your eye care practitioner's instructions, particularly regarding how long you can wear your contacts and when you should replace your contacts.

-Color contacts do's and don'ts
+Colour contacts do's and don'ts

-DON'T share your contact lenses.
+DON'T share your contact lenses

-As fun as it may sound, never swap colors with your friends.
+As fun as it may sound, never swap colours with your friends.
 Contact lenses are medical devices and are fitted to the specifications of each wearer’s eyes.
 Exchanging lenses also can transmit harmful bacteria, which can lead to a serious, vision-threatening eye infection.

-DO care for your contact lenses properly.
+DO care for your contact lenses properly

-Color contacts, like clear contact lenses, must be properly cleaned, disinfected and stored with appropriate lens care products to avoid contamination.
+Colour contacts, like clear contact lenses, must be properly cleaned, disinfected and stored with appropriate lens care products to avoid contamination.
 And don't forget to replace your lenses according to your eye care professional's instructions.

-DON'T wear your contacts if you develop sore, irritated or red eyes.
+DON'T wear your contacts if you develop sore, irritated or red eyes

 This may be a symptom of a contact lens-related eye infection or other serious problem.
 Contact your eye doctor immediately if you experience discomfort during or after contact lens wear.